ArgetIstalri/Soul-Heroes/README.md

 Notepad++ (Source code Editor to replace Notepad) - https://notepad-plus-plus.org/

-We also suggest that you get some sort of photo editor other than MS Paint, there's plenty of free options out there, but if you'd like you could use some high end like Adobe Photoshop
+We also suggest that you get some sort of photo editor other than MS Paint, there's plenty of free options out there, but if you'd like you could use some high end like Adobe Photoshop.

 Suggested Photo Editors: